-Even though I tasted orange before in seafood salads, I’ve never had an orange risotto so the idea intrigued me.
+Even though I added orange before in seafood salads, I’ve never had an orange risotto so the idea intrigued me.
 Could it work?
 Or would it be too sweet?
-The squid has a really delicate flavor and it can be easily overwhelmed so the good thing to do in this case is to add the orange juice a little bit at a time while the risotto cooks and taste every time to be able to find the right balance and stop at the right moment.
+The squid has a really delicate flavor and it can be easily overwhelmed so the good thing to do in this case is to add the orange juice a little bit at a time while the ricecooks and taste every time to be able to find the right balance and stop at the right moment.

 Orange and Squid Risotto

-- 160 g 2/3 cup Carnaroli Rice
+- 160 g (2/3 cup) Carnaroli Rice

 - 1 Orange juice and zest